Michigan Business License Requirements

 |Transports goods or people by air||Federal Aviation Administration|

 Check out the Small Business Administration’s Licenses and Permits page for a full list of industries with federal license requirements.

-If your business isn’t one of these special cases, then the only federal requirements are that your LLC get an EIN Number (aka Federal Employer Identification Number) and that you file taxes.
+If your business isn’t one of these special cases, then the only federal requirements are that your LLC get a Michigan EIN Number (aka Federal Employer Identification Number) and that you file taxes.

 Michigan Business License FAQs

 However, your business may need a state-level industry-specific license or municipal-level license or permit to operate.
 The filing fee for licenses will vary depending on where you’re doing business and what industry you’re in.

 And you might not need a business license at all!